Chile protesters clash with police for second day

 The government has warned it will invoke an emergency security law to help quell the protests - the biggest in Chile since 1990.

-The students, backed by teachers and trade unions, called the latest two-day national strike after talks with the government broke down earlier this month.'Free for all'
+The students, backed by teachers and trade unions, called the latest two-day national strike after talks with the government broke down earlier this month.

 The demonstration on Wednesday started peacefully, with tens of thousands of people marching through the capital, many of them in fancy dress.